near/docs/docs/tutorials/contracts/nfts/minting-nfts.md

 ### Building the contract

-Run the following, and we'll build our rust project up via `cargo`.
-This will generate our WASM binaries into our `res/` directory.
-This is the smart contract we'll be deploying onto the NEAR blockchain later.
+To build your contract run the following command in your terminal which builds your contract using Rust's `cargo`.

 ```bash
 ./build.sh
 ```

+This will generate WASM binaries into your `res/` directory.
+This WASM file is the smart contract we'll be deploying onto the NEAR blockchain.

+> **Tip:** If you run into errors make sure you have [Rust installed](/docs/develop/contracts/rust/intro#installing-the-rust-toolchain) and are in the root directory of the NFT example.

 ### Testing the contract